Dramatic Interpretation: NSDA Nationals

 National Speech and Debate Association Nationals was hosted in Salt Lake City, Utah in 2016.
 National Champions are awarded a scholarship of US$1,000.
 To receive the title a competitor must have the lowest cumulative score throughout the duration of the tournament.
 The Dramatic Interpretation competitor to receive the lowest cumulative score in the final round is awarded the BAMA Bowl and a US$500 scholarship.
 The National Speech and Debate Association (NSDA) National Tournament is the largest academic competition in the world.

-Recent National Champions
+Past NSDA Champions

 Rules

 Dramatic Interpretation falls under the jurisdiction of events under the category defined as “Interpretation” by the National Speech and Debate Association (NSDA).
 These events are Humorous Interpretation, Duo Interpretation, and Program Oral Interpretation.
 Events that do not fall under the jurisdiction of the following rules include, but are not limited to Poetry, Prose, and Storytelling.
 The National Speech and Debate Associations rules are organized into categories of length, material, material availability, performance, re-use, and website approval submission process.